djangopackages/djangopackages/docs/contributing.rst

 Keep your pull requests limited to a single issue
 --------------------------------------------------

-OpenComparison pull requests should be as small/atomic as possible.
+Django Packages pull requests should be as small/atomic as possible.
 Large, wide-sweeping changes in a pull request will be **rejected**, with comments to isolate the specific code in your pull request.
 Some examples:

 #.
 If you are making spelling corrections in the docs, don't modify the settings.py file (pydanny_ is guilty of this mistake).
 #.
 Adding new :doc:`repo_handlers` must not touch the Package model or its methods.